|

 mechanism, similar to that of the Zählwerk Enigma.

-on the standard version.
+on the initial version.

 |